tavrelkate/json-logic-rb-humanizable/README.md

   ]
 })

-s.condition
+puts s.condition
 ```
 Example output:
 ```
-"payment.amount is greater than or equal to 50 AND payment.currency is in EUR, USD"
+payment.amount is greater than or equal to 50 AND payment.currency is in EUR, USD
 ```

 ## Configuration